speguero/powerpkg/README.md

 1    | A task entry terminated with a non-zero exit status.
 2    | An exception rose from a task entry.
 3    | Initial task entry processing failed.
-4    | A host has been blocked from processing package files.
+4    | A host has been blocked from processing a package.
 5    | A package file was not found.
 6    | No task entries were processed.
 7    | A task entry is missing required information.